kevinschoonover/kschoon.me/deploy/README.md

     ```bash
     ssh-keygen -t rsa -b 4096 -m PEM -f ./.keys/digitalocean-kschoon
     ```

+7. (optional) Generate a ssh key with the following path `./.keys/digitalocean-kschoon-dev` (or your own ssh key, but make sure to add it to the terraform file):
+    ```bash
+    ssh-keygen -t rsa -b 4096 -m PEM -f ./.keys/digitalocean-kschoon-dev
+    ```

 8. (optional) Add this SSH Key to the [CircleCI Project](https://circleci.com/gh/kevinschoonover/kschoon.me/edit#ssh)